spacelift-io/plugins/README.md

 ### 4. Testing and Debugging

 - Set `SPACELIFT_DEBUG=true` to enable debug logging
-- Use the runner command to test hooks during development
+- Use the `run` command to test hooks during development
 - Test with different parameter combinations
 - Validate your generated YAML before uploading to Spacelift